ispysoftware/iSpy/readme.txt

 For building the Setup project [Wix Toolset 3.10+](http://wixtoolset.org/) must be installed.
 (Make sure you restart Visual Studio after installing)

-To build the full installer compile the Bootstrap32 or Bootstrap64 project
+To build the full installer compile the Bootstrap32 or Bootstrap64 project If there is an error finding a merge module building the setup project then the merge modules are available in the Merge Modules directory